This section explores how social justice is explored in scripture and what the Bible shows us about our responsibilities towards each other.

 When we leave out faith from politics, we leave out God from our local, national and international decision-making and legislation.
 We see the multiple effects of this with the breakdown of civil society, corrupt governance and dictators leading oppressive regimes.
 With substantial levels of poverty and rising levels of conflict and violence in many parts of the world leading to mass migration and unstable global economics, we need Catholic perspectives more than ever.
 Engaging in politics and living out our faith are not a choice between God and the world.
 How we seek God’s guidance in our daily life and management of world affairs shapes the common good and the kingdom that Jesus invited us to share.

+In a democratic system we have the right to participate in politics at different levels: from electing our representatives to responding to government consultations, to making a difference in our neighbourhood, to challenging institutions and various sectors.
 We should take advantage of the opportunities provided by our democratic system whenever we can.
 In this way we express our faith through social action.
 We try to look at the world through the eyes of Jesus, to draw on our Catholic Tradition, to challenge injustices wherever we can, and to support others in their pursuit of the common good.

-Catholic Principles for reading the Bible before we look at a number of important themes in Scripture, here are some Catholic principles for reading the Bible:
+Before we look at a number of important themes in Scripture, here are some Catholic principles for reading the Bible:

 To help Catholics grow in faith as they read Scripture, the Church gives us three important points for interpreting and understanding the Bible: